hbctraining/variant_analysis/lessons/08_variant_filtering.md

   -b $LCR_FILE > $LCR_FILTERED_VCF
 </pre>

-We can breakdown this command:
+We can break down this command:

 <ul><li><code>-header</code> This will maintain the header information from the <code>-a</code> file.
 However, it will not add the <code>bedtools</code> command to the header line like <code>SnpSift</code> does.</li>